TheShadowHQ/TheShadowHQ/README.md

 I am a self-learning full stack web developer.
 All of my skills are mostly based on **The Odin Project** and Youtube videos.
 I aspire to become a well-rounded full-stack developer.

-Skills: NODE JS / REACT / JS / HTML / CSS
+Skills: Node.js / React / JavaScript / HTML / CSS

 - 🔭 I’m currently working on Basic Information Site
 - 🌱 I’m currently learning NodeJs